Print

 • 1 lemon, zested, then cut in half

-• 1 whole head garlic ( or sub cloves, optional) cut in half (see photo)
+• 1 whole head of garlic, cut in half (see photo) or sub garlic cloves

 Instructions

-• Place potatoes, onions, carrots in a bowl and toss with 1 tablespoon rosemary leaves, the lemon zest, 1 tablespoon olive oil and 1/2 teaspoon salt and 1/2 teaspoon pepper.
-Place these in a large ovenproof skillet 12-15 inches wide, or braiser, shallow baking dish or rimmed sheet pan.
+2. Prep the veggies.
+Place potatoes, onions, carrots in a bowl and toss with 1 tablespoon rosemary leaves, all the lemon zest, 1 tablespoon olive oil, 1/2 teaspoon salt, and 1/2 teaspoon pepper.
+Place these in a large ovenproof skillet 12-14 inches wide, or a braiser, shallow baking dish, or rimmed sheet pan.

-• Cut the garlic in half and place one half, open side down in the skillet with the veggies.
-Place one half of the lemon, open side down in the skillet.
+3. Garlic and Lemon: Cut the garlic in half and place one half, open side down, in the skillet with the veggies. nestle in one half of the lemon, open side down, in the skillet.

-• Pat the chicken dry, remove any innards.
-Season the insides and the backside with salt and pepper, then place breast side up on top of the veggies.
-Stuff the cavity (bottom) with the other garlic half, lemon half, and 6-7 rosemary sprigs.
+4. Prep the Chicken.
+Pat the chicken dry, and remove any innards (reach inside the neck of the cavity with your hand and remove).
+Season the insides and the backside with salt and pepper, then place the breast side up on top of the veggies.
+Stuff the cavity (from the bottom) with the other garlic half, lemon half, and 6-7 rosemary sprigs.
 Add a sprig in the neck cavity.
-Cut the skin between leg and side so legs splay open.
+Cut the skin between the leg and the side so the legs splay open.
 (See photo).
-Or feel free to tie legs up.
-Drizzle top of bird including legs and wings with olive oil using fingers to rub it evenly if you like.
-Sprinkle generously with salt and pepper getting all the nooks and crannies, wings, inner and outer legs, and thighs.
+Or feel free to tie the legs up.
+Drizzle the top of the bird, including the legs and wings, with olive oil, and rub it in evenly with your fingers if you like.
+Sprinkle generously with salt and pepper, getting all the nooks and crannies, wings, inner and outer legs, and thighs.

-• Place on the middle rack uncovered for 50-60 minutes, rotating halfway through if needed.
-Use a kitchen thermometer, cook until chicken thighs reach 170-175 F and breasts reach 155-160 F. The nice thing about this is it will happen at roughly the same time.
+5. Bake.
+Place on the middle rack uncovered for 50-60 minutes, rotating halfway through if needed.
+Use a kitchen thermometer, cook until chicken thighs reach 170-175 F and breasts reach 160 F. The nice thing about this recipe is that it will happen at roughly the same time.
 Meat should be opaque and juices should run clear, not pink.
 If you are using a bigger chicken, then it will take longer.
-I usually plan 15 mins per pound- ish (for a room temp chicken).
-But don’t rely on time.
-CHECK IT!!!
+Plan 15 mins per pound-ish (for a room-temperature chicken).
+Always check the temp.

-• So in our house of two, this is how we like to serve it: We’ll carve off the breasts and serve with the veggies and salad.
-Then while we are eating, I’ll flip the chicken over and broil it.
+7. Serve.
+In our house of two, this is how we like to serve it: We’ll carve off the breasts or legs and serve with the roasted veggies and salad.
+Then, while we are eating, I’ll flip the chicken over and broil the back side- this is optional.

-• BROIL THE BACKSIDE!
-Turn the bird over and place it back in the oven, under the broiler (still on the middle rack) to get the backsides crispy for 4-5 minutes.
-(Be careful not to burn!!!)(By the time Brian is ready for seconds- the legs, thigh, and wings are by now, nice and crispy.
+8. Optional broil: Turn the bird over and place it back in the oven, under the broiler (still on the middle rack) to get the backsides crispy for 4-5 minutes.
+By the time Brian is ready for seconds, the legs, thigh, and backside are now nice and crispy.
 To me, there is nothing worse than gelatinous skin.
-So crisp that backside up!)
+So crisp that backside up.

 Notes

-TIP: You can also roast a chicken in a cast-iron skillet without veggies- the benefit of this is the backside will crisp up in the skillet.
+Tip: You can also roast a chicken in a cast-iron skillet without veggies- the benefit of this is that the backside will crisp up in the skillet.
 Feel free to roast veggies on the side!

 OTHER SEASONINGS: If using other spices, blends or seasonings, make sure to rub chicken with a little oilve oil and salt, then rub the spices on pretty generously.
 The oil will help it stick. 🙂 Have fun here!